Azure/autorest.azure-functions-java/readme.md

-# Overview
+# Azyre Functions Java Autorest plugin.
-This is the next gen (v4) of AutoRest Java generator.
+This is the AutoRest Java generator for Azure Functions.
 It's built on AutoRest v3, written in Java, and supports OpenAPI3.
-It generates clients that work with `com.azure:azure-core`.
+It generates Azure Functions apps.

-# Prerequisites
+## Prerequisites
 You need to have the following installed on your machine:

 - Node.JS v10.x - v13.x